 We encourage smaller businesses to join our supply chain as this accords with our desires to bring social and environmental benefits to the local communities in which we operate.

-Where new suppliers are engaged they must successfully complete the SLM approved suppliers process.
+Where new suppliers are engaged they must successfully complete the Everyone Active approved suppliers process.
 Our broad assessment criteria include checks of the following:

 Contracts are in place with many of our corporate suppliers.
 As part of the contract review process we are introducing a contractual requirement for suppliers that they do not engage in any activity that is contrary to the Modern Slavery Act.
 Over time we will achieve the inclusion of the contractual requirement in all supplier relationships.